sassoftware/esp-kubernetes/README.md

 **Note:** These instructions are specific to SAS Event Stream Processing 7.1 or later.

 ## Changes
-For changes between releases please vist the [Changelog](CHANGELOG.md)
+For changes between releases, please read the [changelog](CHANGELOG.md).

-**Note:** These changes have not been rolled into the documentation yet. all README.cm files on the develop branch still have ESP 6.2 content.

 ## Overview
 This project is a repository of tools that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing clients in a Kubernetes cluster.
+These tools are applicable to the following deployment types:
+* Lightweight open multi-user, multi-tenant deployment
+* Lightweight open, single-user deployment

-The tools consist of a set of deployment scripts, YAML template files, and sample projects (XML files) that you can run in the cluster.
+The tools consist of a set of deployment scripts, YAML template files, and sample projects (XML files) that you can run within the cluster.
 Before you use the tools available in this project, you must download the pre-built Docker images made available through your
 SAS Event Stream Processing Software Order Email (SOE).

-See the
-[SAS Event Stream Processing on Linux: Deployment Guide ](http://pubshelpcenter.unx.sas.com:8080/test/?cdcId=espcdc&cdcVersion=6.2&docsetId=dplyesp0phy0lax&docsetTarget=titlepage.htm&locale=en) for information about how to download the required Docker images and load them onto a local Docker repository.
+The SOE guides you to information about how to download the required Docker images and load them onto a local Docker repository.

-The deployment scripts supplied require you to do either of the following:
-* Specify the location of the images on the command line
-* Set several environmment variables that indicate the location of the images
+## Components of the SAS Event Stream Processing Cloud Ecosystem

+[Operator](/esp-cloud/operator) - contains YAML template files, and projects to deploy the SAS Event Stream Processing metering server and the ESP operator.

+The following Docker images are deployed from this location:
+  * SAS Event Stream Processing metering server
+  * ESP operator
+  * Open source postgres database (this could be easily replaced by any Postgres database)
+  * Open source filebrowser to manage the persistent volume

+[Clients](/esp-cloud/clients) - contains YAML template files, and projects to deploy SAS Event Stream Processing graphics clients.

+The following Docker images are deployed from this location:
+  * SAS Event Stream Processing Studio
+  * SAS Event Stream Processing Streamviewer
+  * SAS Event Stream Manager

+[Oauth2](/esp-cloud/oauth2) - contains YAML template files for supporting multi-user installs.

+The following Docker images are deployed from this location:
+  * SAS Oauth2_proxy
+  * Pivitol UAA server (this is configered to store user credential in postgres, but could easily be configured to read user credentials from other IM systems)

+Each of these subdirectories contain README files with more specific, detailed instructions.

 ## Prerequsities

 ### Persistent Volume
 To deploy the images, you must have a running Kubernetes cluster and a have persistent volume available for use.
 Work with your Kubernetes administrator to obtain access to a cluster with a persistent volume.

-To deploy the ESP cloud ecosystem, you must have a running Kubernetes cluster and a persistent volume.
+To deploy the SAS Event Stream Processing cloud ecosystem, you must have a running Kubernetes cluster and a persistent volume.
 The persistent volume is used to store the following:

 1. the Postgres database
 2. Any files (csv/xml/json) referenced by the model running on the ESP server